pedrolampo/note-taking-app/README.md

 - serachTagsId
 - getTodos (deprecated at the moment)
 - searchUsers
+- getTeamspaces
 - getPass
-- getPowerUser (TODO: refactor for multiple powerusers)
+- getPowerUsers

 ### 4. Firestore Database Structure

 The Firestore Database is structured with the following collections:

-data: Collection for storing general data.
+- data: Collection for storing general data.
-notes: Collection for storing user notes.
+- notes: Collection for storing user notes.
-tags: Collection for storing the created tags.
+- tags: Collection for storing the created tags.
+- teamspaces: Collection for storing teamspaces data.
-users: Collection for storing user profiles and information.
+- users: Collection for storing user profiles and information.

 ### 5. Authentication Setup